Are drugs or alcohol ruining your life?

 Today, preventing and treating addiction means understanding clients’ personal needs along with a complex set of clinical considerations.
 Abstinence-based treatment, medically-assisted treatment and adverse childhood experiences must be understood and incorporated into treatment plans, when appropriate, to address the root causes of addiction and generate lasting recovery.” – Chief Clinical Officer Anna Ciulla, LMHC, RD, LD

-During long-term residential treatment, clients receive 24/7 medical and clinical care, seven days a week, starting with a medically supervised detox.
+During long-term drug or alcohol rehab, clients receive 24/7 medical and clinical care, seven days a week, starting with a medically supervised detox.
 During this time, they also live at our new, state-of-the-art facility.
 Here, within a warm and supportive, family-like environment, located near miles of quiet beach preserve in the charming coastal town of Juno Beach, Florida, they immerse themselves in an intensive, daily routine of various group and individual therapies.
 Guided by caring and experienced medical and clinical professionals, clients learn new life skills and therapeutic coping tools, develop systems of support, such as 12-step recovery groups, and discover the ingredients of a healthy recovery lifestyle— all as part of the Beach House pledge: people, purpose and passion.

 Long-Term Residential Rehab at Beach House – What Sets It Apart